 The Department of Surgery is proud to announce the availability of funds to support Dr. Arthur Fleming Diversity Leadership Clerkships.

-- Awards Notification: Awardees will be notified by June 15, 2020
+- Awards Notification: Awardees will be notified in June.

 - Award Amount: The awardee will receive a $3,500 scholarship to cover travel to/from the home institution and living expenses during their time in Ann Arbor.